 To use the new screen recording feature in iOS 11, you'll first need to add the feature's button to Control Center.

-Open Settings, swipe down to Control Center, and tap Customize Controls.
+Open Settings, swipe down to Control Center, and scroll down to MORE CONTROLS.
 Then, you'll need to tap the green plus button next to Screen Recording.

 Record Without Sound